aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/03_dynatrace_config.md

 This script adds the following Dynatrace configuration

-* Add [Management Zone](https://www.dynatrace.com/support/help/how-to-use-dynatrace/management-zones/) for the monolith and micro services versions of the application
+* Add <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/management-zones/" target="_blank">Management Zones</a> for the monolith and micro services versions of the application
-* Add [Process Naming Rule](https://www.dynatrace.com/support/help/how-to-use-dynatrace/process-groups/configuration/customize-the-name-of-process-groups/) to have the services show as namespace-service-name
+* Add <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/service-level-objectives/" target="_blank">SLOs</a> for a use in custom dashboards
-* Add [SLOs](https://www.dynatrace.com/support/help/how-to-use-dynatrace/service-level-objectives/) for a use in custom dashboards
+* Add <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/process-groups/configuration/customize-the-name-of-process-groups/" target="_blank">Process Naming Rule</a> to have the services show as namespace-service-name